Vansh-Choudhary/Nyx/README.md

 ro.zygote=zygote64_32' | tee -a /system/build.prop >> /system/vendor/build.prop
 ```

-#### Step 5: Exit the Shell
+Exit the shell:

 ```bash
 exit
 ```

-### 3. Install `Nyx`
+#### 3. Install Nyx

-1. Download `Nyx` from the [releases page](https://github.com/).
+- Download the latest `system.zip` from the [releases page](https://github.com/your-repo/releases).
-2. Drag and drop `system.zip` onto the emulator.
-It will auto-install and prompt for a reboot.
+- Drag and drop `system.zip` onto the running emulator.
+- The system will automatically install and prompt for a reboot.

-### 4. Emulator Reboot
+#### 4. Reboot

-The emulator **will reboot automatically** after flashing `system.zip`.
-No manual restart needed.
+The emulator will automatically restart after installation.

 ## Verification

-Run:
+To verify successful installation, run:

 ```bash
 adb shell getprop ro.product.cpu.abilist
 ```

-If you see `arm64-v8a, armeabi-v7a, armeabi`, it’s working.
-You can start using ARM APKs now.
+If the output includes `arm64-v8a, armeabi-v7a, armeabi`, ARM translation is working correctly.

 ## Troubleshooting

-- If the emulator crashes, check that `build.prop` changes were saved.
+- **Emulator Crashes**: Ensure `build.prop` changes were saved correctly.
-- Ensure `/system` was properly remounted before editing.
+- **System Partition Issues**: Verify `/system` was properly remounted before editing.
-- If `Nyx` doesn’t work, reflash `system.zip`.
+- **Nyx Installation Fails**: Try reflashing `system.zip`.

+## How It Works

+Nyx integrates libhoudini into the Genymotion Android 11 emulator by:

+1. Modifying system properties to declare ARM ABI support.
+2. Installing the libhoudini translation layer.
+3. Configuring the Android runtime to use libhoudini for ARM code execution.

+This allows the x86-based emulator to dynamically translate ARM instructions to x86, enabling seamless execution of ARM applications.

-## Conclusion
+## Limitations

-You’ve successfully enabled ARM translation on Genymotion’s Android 11 emulator, allowing ARM apps to run on x86-based virtual devices.
+- Some performance overhead may be noticeable compared to native x86 execution.
+- Not all ARM-specific hardware features can be emulated perfectly.